virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ### installAddon

 The possibility to install few custom add-ons within a single manifest.
-It can be installed into:
+It can be installed to:

 - an existing environment if `jpsType` is *update*
 - a new environment if `jpsType` is *install*.
 Add-ons will be installed sequentially one by one right after a new environment set up.
+-
 All the add-ons will have `jpsType` *update* by default.

 The example below shows how to pass an add-on identifier into `installAddon` action.
 This add-on should be described in the `addons` section.
 The custom add-on with the *firstAddon* identifier will create a new file in a compute node in the *tmp* directory.